Darien, Connecticut Parks Master Plan Recommendations Generates Lots of Interest from Residents.

 New Aquatic Center

-Residents of Amherst NY are making their views known as part of GreenPlay’s outreach during its update of the town’s Parks and Recreation Master Plan.
+Residents of Amherst NY are making their views known as part of GreenPlay’s outreach during its update of the town’s Recreation and Parks Master Plan.
 As reported by The Buffalo News and Athletic Business magazine, the data will help them lay out a roadmap for how to fund projects in the future.

 GreenPlay Consultant Authors Article